geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2023.02.xx to 2024.01.00

+### Removing possibility to add custom fonts to the Map

+From this version we limited the load of the font to FontAwesome.

+If you have changed the property **fonts** inside Map plugin it will not longer load the font.
+A possible fix would be to add the font to the `*.html` files in your application.

+- make sure that the `localConfig.json` does not have **fonts** property in  **Map**  plugin
+- add `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css"/>` inside the *head* tag for every .html file you have in your project

 ### Fixing background config

 From this version in order to fix default 3d background config a change is needed here: